8 Tips for Post Surgery Care At Home

-Installing safety rails and bed handles is a great precautionary step especially because most of the strong pain medications make patients drowsy.
+Installing safety rails and bed handles is a great precautionary step for post surgery care especially because most of the strong pain medications make patients drowsy.
 A recliner is a great idea for someone who has had a shoulder replacement surgery done.
 Doctors recommend sleeping on recliners for a month or two to avoid harming the new joint or to sleep at a position that can interrupt the healing process.

 For elderly patients or seniors, lack of mobility leads to development of varicose veins ad swollen feet.
 Keeping compression socks at home is beneficial for their recovery and will also help them sleep comfortably at night.
 Arm slings are usually prescribed before the surgery so make sure they have been purchased to avoid last-minute stress.
 For example, shoulder replacement surgery requires an arm sling that must be worn right after the operation to avoid any arm movement.
 It is not easy to change a patients clothes after they have had an arm surgery, but there are dressing solutions.

 There is a range of easy nightwear and adaptive clothing available that will help the caregiver dress or undress the person who is recovering from an arm or shoulder surgery.
 Adaptive clothing also helps the caregiver clean the incisions and wounds without having to undress the patient every time.
 Adaptive clothing/tops completely open up, allowing the individuals arms to be slid into the garment sleeves without ever having to raise/lower their arms or struggle with small neck openings.

 Don’t hesitate to ask questions.
-Before the doctor decides to discharge the patient, ask questions and find out about the best post surgery procedures, guidelines, advice, and tips.
+Before the doctor decides to discharge the patient, ask questions and find out about the best post surgery care procedures, guidelines, advice, and tips.
 Doctors and nurses are the experts who can answer questions that will help the patient recover properly.
 It is better to find out the right post-operative procedure while the patient is still in the hospital.